Come Share Our Passion for Wine!

 In the world of wine, Sonoma County ranks among the premier wine production locations in the world.
 Sonoma County's winemakers and their products have dazzled consumers in the United States and around the globe as the wine industry has rapidly flourished in Sonoma County's renowned and spectacular wine country.

 There's no better place for students to immerse themselves in wine studies than at Santa Rosa Junior College (SRJC).
 The college is situated in the heart of the Sonoma County Wine Country.
 Wine Studies students enjoy hands-on learning at SRJC's Shone Farm, which includes 365 acres of vineyards, orchards, pasture, forest, and vegetable gardens.
 In this stunning outdoor laboratory overlooking the Russian River, students have an opportunity to harvest grapes in the Shone Farm vineyard and make wine at the Shone Farm Winery.
+Click here to see the awards given our SRJC Shone Farm Wines!

 To support Sonoma County’s vital and successful wine industry, SRJC has developed a first class Wine Studies Program, delivered by highly skilled and well-known members of the wine industry.
 Wine Studies is a two-year program leading to either an Associate in Science degree or a Certificate of Achievement in on one of three areas of concentration: